 Not all vehicles carrying hazardous materials need to have placards.
-The rules about placards are given in Section 9 of this manual.
+The rules about placards are given in Section 9 of this driver's manual.
 You can drive a vehicle that carries hazardous materials if it does not require placards.
-If it requires placards, you cannot drive it unless your driver license has the hazardous materials endorsement.
-See Figure 2.25.
+If it requires placards, you must not drive it unless your driver's license has the hazardous materials endorsement.

+TO ENSURE SAFE DRIVERS AND EQUIPMENT

 The rules require all drivers of placarded vehicles to learn how to safely load and transport hazardous products.
-They must have a commercial driver license with the hazardous materials endorsement.
+They must have a commercial driver's license with the hazardous materials endorsement.

 To get the required endorsement, you must pass a written test on material found in Section 9 of this manual.
-A tank endorsement is required for certain vehicles that transport liquids or gases.
-The liquid or gas does not have to be a hazardous material.
-A tank endorsement is only required if your vehicle needs a Class A or B CDL and your vehicle has a permanently mounted cargo tank of any capacity; or your vehicle is carrying a portable tank with a capacity of 1,000 gallons or more.
+You also will need a tank endorsement if you transport hazardous products in a cargo tank on a truck larger than 26,000 pounds, gross vehicle weight rating.

 Drivers who need the hazardous materials endorsement must learn the placard rules.
 If you do not know if your vehicle needs placards, ask your employer.
 Never drive a vehicle needing placards unless you have the hazardous materials endorsement.
 To do so is a crime.
-When stopped, you will be cited and you will not be allowed to drive your truck further.
+When stopped, you will be cited and you will not be allowed to drive your truck further .
 It will cost you time and money.
-A failure to placard when needed may risk your life and others if you have an accident.
+A failure to placard when needed will risk your life and others if you have an accident.
 Emergency help will not know of your hazardous cargo.